We live in an era of choices, and this is no exception when it comes to selecting a type of dog breed as your next pet.

 This particular breed leans toward the more expensive side, as it also comes with a pretty broad gap in price from low to high.

 The average price of Biewer Terrie puppies can range from $800-$1500.
-From types of breeders to geographic location, of course, there are many factors which determine the price being charged.
+From types of breeders to geographic location, of course, there are many factors that determine the price being charged.

 Since no puppy price is etched in stone, make sure to put your best negotiation skills to good use when shopping for a new puppy.